-If rack-mounting is desired, use the NV-RMEC16 tray, which supports up to four NV-EC1701 transceivers, which together can support up to 16 cameras.
+If rack-mounting is desired, use the NV-RMEC16U tray, which supports up to four NV-EC1701U transceivers.

-Connect the coax cable to the BNC jack on the NV-EC1701.
+Connect a class 2 (SELV) 56VDC power supply to the power jack on the NV-EC1701U.

-Connect a class 2 (SELV) 56VDC power supply to the power jack on the NV-EC1701.
 This will provide power to the entire system, including the cameras.
 The Blue "Power" LEDs will illuminate on both transceivers.